Something Old, Something New (song)

 "Something Old, Something New" is a country music song written by Eddy Arnold, Cy Coben, and Charles Grean, sung by Arnold, and released on the RCA Victor label.
 In July 1951, it reached No. 4 on the country juke box chart.
 It spent nine weeks on the charts and was the No. 22 country juke box record of 1951.

+The song's lyrics uses the 19th century "something old, something new" rhyme to describe the singer's heartbreak after his love has left him for another.
+All that remains of her memory is something old (his love), something new (her new love), something borrowed (his heart), and something blue (the singer).